GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 Environment step terraform service account needs to be added to the restricted VPC-SC perimeter because in the following step you will enable an additional API in the restricted shared VPC project.

-1. Update file [modules/base_env/main.tf](https://github.com/terraform-google-modules/terraform-example-foundation/blob/v3.0.0/3-networks-dual-svpc/modules/base_env/main.tf#L213) in the `production` branch adding the Environment step terraform service account to the perimeter:
+1. Update file [modules/base_env/main.tf](https://github.com/terraform-google-modules/terraform-example-foundation/blob/v3.0.0/3-networks-dual-svpc/modules/base_env/main.tf#L213) in the `production` branch adding the Environment step terraform service account to the perimeter by updating the value for the variable `members` in the `restricted_shared_vpc` module:

     ```hcl
       members = distinct(concat([